jhudson8/art/README.md

 ## A Recommendation for XNO

 To ground this vision in a relatable context, _ART_ could be based on an existing currency like Nano (XNO).
 As a real-world digital currency that’s eco-friendly, decentralized, and focused exclusively on payments, XNO offers a practical foundation for _ART_’s story, matching both the ethical distribution and high-speed transactions required for the film’s sustainable model.
 Additionally, XNO’s low market cap allows room for the exponential milestones in the film to reflect reality.
 However, the currency used is flexible, and directors may choose another option if a specific reason better aligns with the narrative.

-What matters is the specificity—by anchoring the film’s details in reality, _ART_ mirrors what our world could become if society were to embrace greater generosity.
+The film’s approach keeps the audience focused on the ideas behind _ART_—not a specific currency—by only revealing a real-world digital currency at the conclusion.
+This meta approach underscores that to achieve _ART_’s ideals, a real currency would need to embody its values, ultimately grounding the movie’s premise in reality.

 ---